flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/EasyBuildModules.md

 # EasyBuild Modules

 These are the modules that are not-quite-the-default yet.
-EasyBuild enforces nice, strict versioning.
+EasyBuild enforces a nice, strict versioning.
 Compilers/toolchains are programs and have their own bugs. **THESE MODULES ARE NOT USABLE BY DEFAULT**.

 Just to make that nice and clear.

 **YOU WILL NOT SEE THESE MODULES BY DEFAULT**.

 You can, however, opt-in to use them.
-Issue the below on the command line for a once off(gone when you logout), or add the same line to your ~/.bashrc file so it applies when you login.
+Issue the below on the command line for a once off (gone when you logout), or add the same line to your ~/.bashrc file so it applies automatically everytime you log in.

 `module use /cm/shared/apps/easybuild/modules/all`